sghall/react-move/README.md

 ### Upgrading to 4.0

-This version of react-move breaks the hard dependency on d3-interpolate.
-React-move now exports just two factory functions:
+This version of React Move breaks the hard dependency on d3-interpolate.
+React Move now exports just two factory functions:
 - createNodeGroup(getInterpolator, displayName) => NodeGroup
 - createAnimate(getInterpolator, displayName) => Animate

-The big news on this release is the `getInterpolator` function.
+The big news in this release is the `getInterpolator` function.
 This function opens up a lot of doors to be more efficient and creative with your animations.
 To start, you'll get exactly the same component setup you have in react-move 2.x.x and 3.x.x by creating them locally like this:

 ```js
 // THIS IS HOW YOU UPGRADE TO 4.0